Every SaaS entrepreneur, CEO, SaaS sales or marketing professional has at one time or another felt the churn. And it hurts.

 Not every software is right for everyone’s specific demands.
-If your company is fresh to market, of course a load of people will be trying out your software in hopes that it solves their problems.
-Yet, it won’t for everybody, so do not become frightened that seemingly so many people are taking your company for a test run, only to later discover that they do not have an incentive to renew their subscription.
+If your company is fresh to market, of course a lot of people will be trying out your software in hopes that it solves their problems.
+Yet, it won’t work for everybody, so do not become frightened that seemingly so many people are taking your company for a test run, only to later discover that they do not have an incentive to renew their subscription.

 Dammit, tell us the reasonable churn numbers already!